rust-lang/rfcs/text/0000-local-loop-bindings.md

 The return value of the loop body will implicitely be passed to the next iteration of the loop, so it needs to be the same type as the initial value.

-An example of a simple iteration, which iterates the loop ten times and prints the iteration number would look like this:
+An example of a simple loop, which iterates the loop ten times and prints the iteration number, would look like this:

 ```rust
 loop i = 1 {